Enduring Power of Attorney (EPA) for property

 - trustee company, such as the Public Trust.

 Your husband, wife or partner does not automatically have the right to access your bank accounts or make decisions about property if it is held in your name.

 You can also establish an EPA for personal care and welfare, which gives someone you trust the ability to make decisions about your health and medical care if you become too sick to do so.

-If you don't have an EPA for property
+If you do not have an EPA for property

-If you aren't able to manage your money and property anymore and you don't have an EPA, your family needs to apply to the Family Court to have someone appointed as a property manager.
+If you are not able to manage your money and property anymore and you do not have an EPA, your family needs to apply to the Family Court to have someone appointed as a property manager.
 This can be expensive and time-consuming, and the Court may not appoint the person that you would have chosen.
 The appointment of a property manager also needs to be renewed every few years.